energy-code/academic/content/post/WFH_C19.md

 #Introduction

 This guide was initially intended for those in academia (students, faculty, staff, and administrators), but can be useful for the millions that have suddenly switch to remote work.
-The hope is that this guide can be a source of suggestions and insight to reduce the learning curve of how to work off-campus.
+The hope is that it will be a source of suggestions and insight to _flatten the learning curve_ of how to work remotely.
 Everyone has unique circumstances that need to be addressed resulting in no perfect solution.
 Be supportive and flexible with each other and yourself.

 # Getting ready...